xingjianfeng100/LVgs/README.md

 Other than raising issues in github, you can contact xingjianfeng100@126.com for specific issues.

 ## Cite
-If you use our tools, please also cite these remarkable tools we have invoked in LVgs:
+If you use our tools in your work, we kindly ask that you also cite the following remarkable tools that have been integrated into LVgs:
 +    FastK: https://github.com/thegenemyers/FASTK
 +    GenomeScope2: Ranallo-Benavidez, T. R., Jaron, K. S. & Schatz, M. C. GenomeScope 2.0 and Smudgeplot for reference-free profiling of polyploid genomes.
 Nat.
 Commun.
 11, doi:10.1038/s41467-020-14998-3 (2020)
 +    HiFiasm: Cheng, H., Asri, M., Lucas, J., Koren, S. & Li, H. Scalable telomere-to-telomere assembly for diploid and polyploid genomes with double graph.
 Nat Methods 21, 967-970, doi:10.1038/s41592-024-02269-8 (2024).